vetras/ts-express-decorators-wiki/Services.md

     }
 }
 ```

 ## Services available

 Some services are provided by `ts-express-decorators`.
 Theses services are follows:

 Service Name | Description
 --- | ---
+[ControllerService](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) | This service contain all controllers defined with `@Controller`.
 [ConverterService](https://github.com/Romakita/ts-express-decorators/wiki/Converters) | This service contain all default and custom converters defined with `@Converter()`.
+[ExpressApplication](https://github.com/Romakita/ts-express-decorators/wiki/ExpressApplication) | This service contain the instance of `Express.Application`.
+[InjectorService](https://github.com/Romakita/ts-express-decorators/wiki/InjectorService) | This service contain all services collected by `@Service` or services declared manually with `InjectorService.factory()` or `InjectorService.service()`.
+[MiddlewareService](https://github.com/Romakita/ts-express-decorators/wiki/Middlewares) | This service contain all default and custom converters defined with `@Middleware()` or `@MiddlewareError()`.
+ParseService | Parse an expression and get a data from an Object.
 RequestService | Provide methods to get header, bodyParams, queryParams, pathParams or Session data from an expression.
-ParseService | Parse an expression and get a data from an Object.
-RouteService | Get all routes collected by `ts-express-decorators`.
+[RouterController](https://github.com/Romakita/ts-express-decorators/wiki/RouterController) | Provide the Express.Router instance of the class declared as `@Controller`.
+[ServerSettings](https://github.com/Romakita/ts-express-decorators/wiki/ServerSettings) | Provide the server configuration.